Aethagoan/Space-Guild-Project/ShipStructure.md

         <p>(10x) Endbosses.</p>
     </li>
 </ul>
-<h3>Repair mechanics<h3>
+<h3>Repair mechanics</h3>
 <p>Components have health!
-Plus they degrade over uses.
+Plus they degrade with damage.
 Components don't break, you don't lose them at zero health, but they cease to function.
 Modifiers will never go back to the max, but can be repaired to a point. (there should be a limit at the next teir down once they've downgraded that much, always repairable to there.)</p>

 <h1>Ship Component Details</h1>
 <ul>